Call for Applications 2023/2024 a.y. - second semester intake

-The admission procedure consists of an online application to be completed with all required information and documents by the set deadlines (see deadlines section).
+The admission procedure consists of an online application to be completed with all required information and documents by the set deadlines.
 Neither paper applications nor incomplete applications will be considered.
+It is the candidates’ responsibility to verify that all required documents are correctly uploaded online.

-Before starting the online application, candidates are required to carefully check the admission requirements (see admission requirements section) in order to match their academic background and English knowledge with the eligibility criteria of the Master of Science in Business Administration.
+Before starting the online application, candidates must carefully check the admission requirements (see admission requirements section) to match their academic background and English knowledge with the Master of Science in Business Administration eligibility criteria.

 Only candidates who successfully complete the online application - attaching all the required documents (pdf format) - and pay the application fee by the specified deadlines and conditions (payment validation) are admitted to the selection procedure.
-Canditates who will miss one of the previous steps will not be taken into consideration.
+Candidates who will miss one of the previous steps will not be considered.

 Candidates will be notified of the Admission Board's decision by e-mail within one month after the application completion and payment validation.

-General Admission Process: Selection is based on academic standing, CV, level of knowledge of English language.
+General Admission Process: Selection is based on academic standing, CV, and level of knowledge of the English language.

-1. A three-year undergraduate degree, with a grade above 80% for international degrees and a grade above 88/110 for Italian degrees, belonging to the course classes (according to the Italian Ministerial Decree D.M.
+1. A three-year undergraduate degree, with a grade equal to or above 80% for international degrees and a grade equal to or above 88/110 for Italian degrees belonging to the course classes (according to the Italian Ministerial Decree D.M.
 270/04):

 For undergraduate degrees not belonging to the course classes mentioned above or not considered equivalent, the student must have obtained, by the date of the application, a total amount of 48 ECTS credits in the specific scientific-disciplinary sectors (SDS) such as: